 Provide all information requested in the Application Information Form.
-Every applicant must have a DUNS number for federal reporting purposes.
+Every applicant must have a DUNS number or Unique Entity Identifier (UEI) for federal reporting purposes.
 Where applicable, the Project Partner Form (Part 1A) should be filled out and submitted.
 A separate Project Partner Form must be submitted for each partner and labeled in sequence (1A, 1B, etc.); additional Project Partner Forms may be found on the OLIS website.
-Note that partners have a shared or mutual interest in the goals and objectives of the project; vendors are not partners.
+Note that partners have a shared or mutual interest in the goals and objectives of the project; vendors or service providers are not partners.